1. Installation¶

 environment under “Applications > Science” but also can be launched from

-the console with flatpak run org.lammps.lammps-gui
+the console with flatpak run org.lammps.lammps-gui.
+The flatpak

-bundle also includes the console LAMMPS executable lmp
+bundle also includes the console LAMMPS executable lmp which can be

 launched to run simulations with, for example with: